 The increasing level of maternal mortality is a matter of serious concern, especially when compared with international public health targets such as the "millennium development goals".
-[United Nations, 2000; Rosenfield et al. 2006] Even if this increase has probably little to do with obstetric care, it deserves more research, and calls for specific actions to reduce overall mortality, with the main focus on treatment of HIV/AIDS and PTB, and on the prevention of external causes.
+[Ref] Even if this rise has probably little to do with obstetric care, it deserves more research, and calls for specific actions to reduce overall mortality, with main focus on treatment of HIV/AID and PTB, and prevention of external causes.